PaulineAC/PaulineAC/README.md

 - Gym_Visitors: Here I make recommendations to a (fictional) gym holder on how to improve marketing/promotion strategies for their campus gym and on how staffing at this gym can be optimised.
-I do this by looking particularly at the number of visitors periods throughout the day and year and additionally by using a K-Nearest Neighbors regressor and a Random Forest Regressor (r-squared = .93) to try to predict the number of visitors hourly at the gym.  <br />
+I do this by looking particularly at the number of visitors periods throughout the day and year and additionally by using a K-Nearest Neighbors regressor and a Random Forest Regressor to try to predict the number of visitors hourly at the gym.  <br />

 More projects coming soon!